bnarath/Hawaii_Climate_App/README.md

 * Use Flask `jsonify` to convert your API data into a valid JSON response object.

 - - -

-## Bonus: Other Recommended Analyses

-* The following are optional challenge queries.
-These are highly recommended to attempt, but not required for the homework.

 ### Temperature Analysis I